gvasilako/ETL_JPXTokyoStockExchange/README.md

-# ETL_JPXTokyoStockExchange
+# ETL JPX Tokyo Stock Exchange
-The goal of this project is to create an Extract, Transform, Load (ETL) pipeline on the JPX Tolyo Stock Exchange Dataset which are available at Kaggle [here](https://www.kaggle.com/competitions/jpx-tokyo-stock-exchange-prediction/overview).
+The goal of this project is to create an Extract, Transform, Load (ETL) pipeline operation on the JPX Tolyo Stock Exchange Dataset which are available at Kaggle [here](https://www.kaggle.com/competitions/jpx-tokyo-stock-exchange-prediction/overview).

 -------------------------------------------------------------------------------------------------